 If you have thrombocytosis caused by a bone marrow disorder (essential thrombocythemia), your bone marrow overproduces the cells that form platelets (megakaryocytes), releasing too many platelets into your blood.
-If your blood test results reveal a high platelet count, it's important for your doctor to determine whether you have essential thrombocythemia or reactive thrombocytosis.
+In essential thrombocythemia, there is a much higher risk of clotting or bleeding complications.
+Therefore, if your blood test results reveal a high platelet count, it's important for your doctor to determine whether you have essential thrombocythemia or reactive thrombocytosis.

 Reactive thrombocytosis causes include:

 - Acute bleeding and blood loss

 - Chronic kidney failure or another kidney disorder

 - Hemolytic anemia — a type of anemia in which your body destroys red blood cells faster than it produces them, often due to certain blood diseases or autoimmune disorders